-A lifetime ago, when I was covering legislative hearings for a local newspaper, I arrived in the newsroom very late one night and told the night editor that there wasn’t a single thing to report on; no decisions had been reached by the committee.
+Years ago, when I was covering legislative hearings for a local newspaper, I arrived in the newsroom late one night and told the night editor there wasn’t a single thing to report on.
+No decisions had been reached by the committee.
 The editor, who I’m certain ate cigarettes for breakfast, responded, “There’s always a story there, even if it’s not the one you were expecting to write.”

 He told me to empty my mind, be formless, shapeless, like water.